 Best Wired Split: Kinesis Freestyle Edge RGB+

-The Kinesis Freestyle Edge RGB+ is a fully split mechanical keyboard from the company that essentially invented the ergonomic keyboard category.
+The Kinesis Freestyle Edge RGB+ is a fully split mechanical keyboard from the company that essentially invented the ergonomic keyboards category.
 Each half connects via a cable, and you can position them at any width and angle.
 Combined with optional tenting accessories (the VIP3 lifters), it offers serious ergonomic customization.

 What we like: